publiccodenet/about/roles/product-marketing.md

 * help others sell the codebase to their management, coworkers or clients
 * create a buzz around the codebase
 * partake in the community

+So if you delight in connecting a product to its natural users and helping them understand that joining an existing open source community is like discovering friends you never knew you had, this may be the role for you.

 ### What we expect from all of our team members